Starfish-develop/Starfish/README.md

 * use flot annotations to mark a vertical line on the graph

+    * needs to pan + zoom with the script
+    * also plot a vertical range that is 3X the global covariance height, or whatever our cutoff is (maybe this is the first thing to do)

 * This also begets a need to have a proper visualization tool for a single order.
 This is Jekyll, bootstrap, etc.